Exact logic

 That is what automation solves.
 Not the analysis.
 Not the decision-making.
 The relentless, tedious, time-consuming process of getting the right numbers into the right place fast enough to matter.

-My Scottsdale contractor has changed his approach.
-He still uses QuickBooks.
-He still estimates in spreadsheets.
-But now his costs flow into his job cost tracking automatically — invoices are captured and coded when they arrive, timesheets are matched against estimated labor hours by cost code, and every Friday morning he gets a one-page summary of every active project showing projected margin versus estimated margin.
+The alternative does not require abandoning QuickBooks or spreadsheet estimates.
+It requires the costs to flow into job cost tracking automatically.
+Invoices are captured and coded when they arrive, timesheets are matched against estimated labor hours by cost code, and a weekly one-page summary shows projected margin versus estimated margin for every active project.

-He caught a $6,400 problem three weeks in instead of discovering an $11,200 problem three months later.
+Catching a small problem three weeks in beats discovering a large one three months later.
 That is not sophisticated financial management.
 It is just having current information.

 The jobs you think are profitable might not be.
 The only way to know for certain is to look — and to look often enough that you can still do something about what you find.